sychan/kb_sdk_docs/source/tutorial/3_initialize.rst

     $ git commit -m 'Initial commit'

 Now, create a new GitHub repository on github.com (it can be in your personal GitHub account or in an organization, but it must be public).
-As above, for convenience define ``github_user_name`` as a variable, for example ``github_user_name=jsmith10``.
+As above, for convenience define ``github_user_name`` as a bash variable, for example ``github_user_name=jsmith10``.
 Make sure your github repository is initially empty (don't add an initial README.md).

 * Direct link to create a repo on github.  |github_link|.
 * Github documentation about creating repos: |github_help_link|.